josephernest/writing/README.md

 Usage
 ----

-* CTRL+M: E
+* CTRL+M: Download the source code (.MD file)

-* CTRL+P:
+* CTRL+P: Download the output .PDF file

-* CTRL+L:
+* CTRL+L: Enable/disable LaTeX (for math formulas)

 * `?` icon (bottom right): Show help

-Why another Markdown editor ?
+Why another Markdown editor?
 ----
 There are many online editors that support Markdown but:

 * most of them don't support LaTeX / MathJax (for math formulas)
-* some of them do, but have a 1-sec delay between keypress and display, and I find this very annoying, see for example [StackEdit](https://www.stackedit.io),
+* some of them do, but have a 1-sec delay between keypress and display, and I find this very annoying, see for example [StackEdit](https://www.stackedit.io)
-* some of them have annoying flickering each time you write new text, once math is present on the page.
+* some of them have annoying flickering each time you write new text, once math is present on the page
 * most of them are not minimalist / distraction-free enough for me

 That's why I decided to make **Writing**: